ecomplus/client/README.md

   }
 }
 ```

 ### getRecommendedProduct(id, callback)
-It is a method to get the recommended products for a product.
 Returns up to 12 recommended products, selecting the products that was more times bought together with the reference product

 #### Arguments
 |  Name  | Type |